 The North Rim of the Grand Canyon is much more off the beaten path and there are very few accommodation options nearby.
 This part of the park is also closed in winter.

 Here are the best accommodation options near the North Rim:

 - Grand Canyon Lodge-North Rim is the only North Rim accommodation inside the National Park.
 If you want to stay here, you’ll have to book well in advance.
 Bookings for the summer season usually start around mid-January and you have to be quick.

 - Kanab.
 This small town has several nice accommodations for all budgets.
 Located 80 miles, 1.5 hours driving distance from the North Rim Visitor Center, this is the best place to stay for visiting the North Rim if the lodge inside the park isn’t available.

 So, this is our guide to the best Grand Canyon hotels and lodging options nearby.
-I hope that this will help you plan a truly memorable trip and make the most of your stay!
+I hope that this will help you find a nice place to stay when visiting the Grand Canyon and plan a truly memorable trip.

 READ ALSO: One Day in Grand Canyon – complete guide to the best viewpoints and things to do at the Grand Canyon’s South Rim, plus suggested 1-day itinerary and practical tips.
 Check it out!

 Here is an overview of the most popular questions that we get in regard to the best places to stay in and near Grand Canyon:

 Yes, you can stay inside the Grand Canyon National Park.
 Grand Canyon Village at the South Rim has several nice lodges for different budgets.
 There is also a seasonal lodge at the North Rim – Grand Canyon North Rim Lodge.